Woutitit/woutitit.github.io/articles/how-to-mix-and-master-your-song.md

 Basically, if you're song sounds balanced, nice, (perceived) punchy, transienty full and fat and not audibly distorted while it's slightly clipping/in the red (maybe push your master above 0db simply), then you know you're song is well optimized.
 If you're song sounds super thin, not necessarily distorted while it's already clipping, well then you already know certain transients, sounds, whatever needs cleaning and your mix needs work.
 If it sounds super busy and kind of distorted (find out which elements again!) then you know again you'll need to do better on the compression, eq, levelling, whatever.

+*Intermezzo: instead of limiting your song at the end, some (or a lot of people) choose to instead (slightly) clip their song at the end.
+It brings some extra distortion and fatness and basically does the same as a limiter.
+You cannot push it as much (so your mix does need to be better) since it doesn't attenuate the wave like a limiter does.*

 Lastly, as I said, this tip is mainly for hard-hitting commercial stuff. the more hard-hitting the more you want to compress so the more you kind of want to be able to push your limiter without hearing distortion.

 ## [Mix] Mix at different volumes